Turbo SIM

 This device, and those like it, use a small microcontroller (the original Turbo SIM used an Atmel ATmega128) to intercept traffic between the cell phone and the original SIM card, and modify this traffic based on programming stored in the microcontroller.

 The most common purpose of the Turbo SIM is to spoof the IMSI number and authentication key (Ki) supplied by the SIM card to the network, allowing phones locked to use only a particular network (SIM locked) such as the Apple iPhone, and more recently NTT DoCoMo and SoftBank phones, to be used on any mobile network with which they are technically compatible.

 Legality

 The legal status of using a TurboSIM or an Unlock Chip is affected by laws regarding circumvention of digital locks, such as laws protecting digital rights management (DRM) mechanisms.
 However, many countries do not have such laws, and some countries have laws including exceptions for the use of TurboSIM.

 Canada

-There had been several efforts from 2008–2011 to amend the Copyright Act (Bill C-60, Bill C-61, and Bill C-32) to prohibit tampering with digital locks, along with initial proposals for C-11 that were more restrictive, but those bills were set aside.
+There had been several efforts from 2008 to 2011 to amend the Copyright Act (Bill C-60, Bill C-61, and Bill C-32) to prohibit tampering with digital locks, along with initial proposals for C-11 that were more restrictive, but those bills were set aside.

 In November 2012, Canada amended its Copyright Act with new provisions prohibiting tampering with DRM protection, with exceptions including software interoperability.